 - Rationalising training products through the development of a plan and processes to enable the progression of recommendations from the 2017 Environmental Sustainability Case for Change in accordance with industry need.

-The work of the panel will be conducted throughout 2019.
 The AISC has appointed Skills Impact to support the work of the panel.

 The panel brings together experts from relevant industry sectors.